Rereading My Childhood — Goosebumps: The Scarecrow Walks at Midnight

 Then Jodie sees a scarecrow and thinks it’s Sticks playing a prank on her.
 Then it just disappears.
 When she tells Stanley about it, he says he has to read his book.
 This guy is starting to sound like me.
 If someone asks me a question, I answer, “I have to read my book.”
 However, something weird is going on with Stanley, whereas when I say, “I have to read my book,” I’m trying to get out of a conversation.

-Later, Jodie believes that scarecrow is stalking her.
-She runs right into Sticks and is that convinced he’s the stalker scarecrow.
+Later, Jodie believes that the scarecrow is stalking her.
+She runs right into Sticks and is convinced he’s the stalker scarecrow.
 Since we’re only halfway through the book, that’s clearly not the case.

 After the second night in a row where their grandfather won’t tell them any stories, Jodie wakes up to scratching at her window.
 It’s her grandfather with clumps of straw for hands!

 Yeah, that time it was a dream.
 But her grandfather is missing.